mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 All hulls start with armor Protection +0, although this can be improved upon.
 Dispersed structure ships cannot be given increased armor.

-The Hull Armor table shows how much of the hull’s tonnage is consumed per point of Protection added, along with its costs.
+The Hull Armor table shows how much of the hull's tonnage is consumed per point of Protection added, along with its costs.
 A minimum TL is required for each type of armor and there is a maximum amount that can be attached to a hull – this includes any armor the ship had prior to modification.

 Hull Armor Armor TL Tonnage Consumed Cost (as percentage of hull cost) Max.
 Protection Crystaliron 10 1.25% 5% TL or 13, (whichever is less) Bonded Superdense